Confidential computing explained:

-- The startup, that provides the software to handle your data and apply an AI algorithm on it.
+- The startup provides the software to handle your data and apply an AI algorithm to it.

-- The Cloud provider, who manages the underlying infrastructure and can very easily get access to its tenants' data, for instance using privileged access from the OS or Hypervisor.
+- The Cloud provider manages the underlying infrastructure and can very easily get access to its tenants' data, for instance using privileged access from the OS or Hypervisor.
 We will see an example of dumping and reading users' data later in this article.

-This means we need to trust a lot of people and things when sharing our data to third parties:
+This means we need to trust a lot of people and things when sharing our data with third parties:

 - The people involved must not be malicious, because once we send data to them, we have no way of making sure they are not selling or using our data without our knowledge.

-Because of this, the current Trusted Computing Base is huge, and it becomes hard to provide technical privacy and security guarantees to data owners, when they want to share data to external solutions.
+Because of this, the current Trusted Computing Base is huge, and it becomes hard to provide technical privacy and security guarantees to data owners when they want to share data with external solutions.